Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Experiments

 \textbf{\emph{Effects on Inference Time}}: Figure \ref{fig:inference_times} presents a quantitative comparison of single-step inference times across our models and baseline approaches.
-For the agent-centric models, inference time scales linearly with the number of agents, as observations must be encoded independently from each agent’s point of view.
+For the agent-centric models, inference time scales linearly with the number of agents, as observations must be encoded separately from each agent’s point of view.
 Nevertheless, the \emph{LateFusionMLP} consistently exhibits low inference latency due to its compact \gls{mlp}-based architecture.
-In contrast, our instance-centric approach decomposes inference into two stages: an initial simulation step, in which the entire map and all agents are encoded, and subsequent steps, in which the encoded map tokens can be reused, substantially reducing the inference time for later simulation steps.
-As a result, simulating $n$ timesteps incurs the latency of the initial step only once, followed by the latency of subsequent steps $n-1$ times.
+In contrast, our instance-centric approach decomposes inference into two stages: an initial simulation step, in which the entire map and all agents are encoded, and subsequent steps, in which the encoded map tokens are reused, substantially reducing the inference time for later simulation steps.
+As a result, simulating $n$ steps incurs the latency of the initial step only once, followed by the latency of subsequent steps $n-1$ times.
 For scenarios with few agents, the initial forward pass of our proposed small model is slightly slower than that of \emph{GraphAIRL}, since it encodes the entire map rather than only the regions visible to each agent.
 However, this overhead quickly diminishes as the number of simulation steps increases, yielding greater overall efficiency for longer simulations.
-Additionally, due to the symmetric scene context encoding, inference times in our instance-centric models stay nearly constant, regardless of how many agents are being simulated.
+Additionally, due to the symmetric scene context encoding, inference times in our instance-centric models stay nearly constant, regardless of the number of simulated agents.